Yasirwiifto/SubaxTech/README.md

 -   __1 Navigation link__
-I have modified the navigation because it wasn't meet my expectations. <a href="https://getbootstrap.com/docs/5.0/components/navbar/"> Responsive navigation from bootstrap</a>
+I have modified the navigation as it wasn't meet my expectations. <a href="https://getbootstrap.com/docs/5.0/components/navbar/"> Responsive navigation from bootstrap</a>
+from <a href="https://getbootstrap.com/"> Bootstrap </a>

+-   __2 Accordion__
+I have modified it as it wasn't meet my expectations. <a href="https://getbootstrap.com/docs/5.0/components/accordion/"> Accordion from bootstrap</a>
 from <a href="https://getbootstrap.com/"> Bootstrap </a>

 ## images